-The Fund may only invest in Financial Instruments that are part of its defined investment universe.
-The management company has a dedicated team (Risk & Ownership team) that monitors the financial instruments that can be invested for the fund.
-The team follows a methodology that is based on a screening process where the investments' exposure and impact on several sustainability indicators are measured.
+The financial product can only invest in financial instruments that are part of its defined investment universe.
+The Investment Manager has a dedicated team (Risk & Ownership team) that monitors the financial instruments investable for the financial product.
+The team follows a methodology that is based on a screening process where the investments exposure and impact on several sustainability indicators are measured.

-The result of this screening will give an indication of whether the investment is exposed to adverse impacts, based on the indicators measured by the management company.
-If any of the investments are subject to impacts that are considered to be significant, the investment is considered to harm the Fund's environmental and/or social objectives, and the Financial Instrument will be excluded from the Fund's investment universe.
+The result of this screening will give an indication of whether the investment is exposed to adverse impacts, based on the indicators that the Investment Manager measures.
+If any of the investments are exposed to impacts considered to be significant, then the investment is considered to harm the financial product's environmental and/or social objectives and the financial instrument will be excluded from the financial product's investment universe.

-All investments are subject to a screening process to assess whether the company in which it is invested negatively impacts environmental or social goals related to:
+All investments are subject to a screening process to assess whether the investee company is negatively affecting environmental or social objectives related to:

+• human rights,

+Т

+Т

+н

+I.